mistic100/hass-automation-glance/README.md

 ## Usage

-The card can be configure through the UI or manually.
+The card can be configured through the UI or manually.

 ### Example configuration